Spartan College of Aeronautics and Technology logo

 1943

-Reorganized into specialized colleges/schools and initiated the Inter-American Aviation Mechanic Training program.
+Selected for the Inter-American Aviation Mechanic Training program.

 2004

-Renamed to Spartan College of Aeronautics and Technology to reflect expanded offerings.
+Renamed Spartan College of Aeronautics and Technology.

 2014